Last Updated: May 12, 2026

 Good Tank Mates

 These fish love spending time with other Oranda Goldfish or similar fancy Goldfish varieties.
 If you get other species, they should be able to live in the same living conditions and at the same water temperatures.
 Other fancy variety Cyprinid fish like the Pearlscale Goldfish or Catfish are other freshwater fish that are good tank mates for the Oranda Goldfish.
-They will also keep the tank clean and clean up after the Goldfish, which can be a little messy.
+They will also keep the tank clean and clean up after the Goldfish, which is a little messy.

 Fish Species to Avoid